nickmeldrum/nickmeldrumdotcom/site/_posts/2013-10-10-vsvim-plugin-for-visual-studio.md

 shortDescription: "Or How I Learned to Stop Worrying and Love the Keyboard"
 date: 2013-10-10 09:32:00
 ---

-### TL/DR
+### TL/DR: Vim is awesome

-Vim is awesome.
 I have installed Vim plug-ins on my 3 most important developer tools: Visual Studio, Sublime Text 2 and Chrome.
 This gives me a fantastically productive and consistent experience while coding.
 If you use these tools I recommend you try the plugins too.

 ### Okay, first up: An admission about Visual Studio